flvossen/data-project-group-19/README.md

 )
 print(na_distribution)
 ```
-We have examined the distribution of missing values, and percentage-wise, there is no notable difference between the three groups.
+The distribution of missing values was examined, and percentage-wise, there is no notable difference between the three groups.

 Visualising the distribution:
 ```{r}